William Coley: Legacy

 The historical results of Coley's vaccine therapy are difficult to compare with modern results because Coley's studies were not well controlled or adequately documented.
 Many of his patients had also received other treatments, like radiation or surgery, simultaneously with his vaccine.
 According to the analyses of Coley Nauts and Starnes, treatment success correlated with length of therapy and the fevers induced by the toxins.
 However, the very nature of his contributions not only as a physician but as a medical researcher are still being used in the medical community to this day.

-Acceptance from the medical community

-In 1935, both The Journal of the American Medical Association (JAMA) and renowned cancer surgeon Ernest Amory Codman reversed their positions on the validity of Coley's Toxin in cancer treatment, suggesting that "the combined toxins of erysipelas and prodigiosus "undoubtedly" may sometimes play a significant role in preventing or retarding malignant recurrence or metastases."

 Creation of the Cancer Research Institute

 Coley's daughter, Helen Coley Nauts (1907–2001), established the nonprofit Cancer Research Institute in 1953 to study her father's work in efforts to "advocate for a cancer research path that investigates harnessing the body’s immune system rather than one that seeks chemicals and radiation to attack the disease."
 The organization has since become a leader in funding research in immunology and tumor immunology at universities and hospitals worldwide.